giemma/ArduinoCSharpCoomunication/README.md

 # ArduinoCSharpCoomunication

-A little example of Arduin and C# communication between serial port
+A little example of Arduino and C# communication between serial port